ayushdabra/stanford-dogs-dataset-classification/README.md

 ## Description
 The <a href= "http://vision.stanford.edu/aditya86/ImageNetDogs/">Stanford Dogs Dataset</a> contains images of 120 breeds of dogs from around the world.
 This dataset has been built using images and annotation from ImageNet for the task of fine-grained image categorization.
 It was originally collected for fine-grain image categorization, a challenging problem as certain dog breeds have near identical features or differ in colour and age.

 I have used the InceptionV3 CNN Model, which is pre-trained on the ImageNet dataset for classification.
 Data augementation has been used for making the model generalize better and also to avoid overfitting.
-The model achieved an accuracy of 80% on validation set, which is decent enough for this dataset.
+The model achieved an accuracy of 80% on validation set, which is decent for this dataset.

 ## Getting Started
 The `inceptionV3-for-stanford-dogs-dataset.ipynb` notebook can be directly run on Kaggle after loading the dataset in the Kaggle Kernel.
 Use Kaggle's Nvidia Tesla P100 GPU for faster training and evaluation.